quangminhtran/weatherforecastapi/README.md

 I provided a customized exception handling for `RestTemplate` calling _openweathermap_ API in order to throw a custom `CityNotFoundException` exception when _openweathermap_  API returns a 404 when a city is not found.

-The class `WeatherForecastExceptionController` annotated with `@ControllerAdvice` handles the exception `CityNotFoundException` by return a message _City not found_ and HTTP Status 404.
+The class `WeatherForecastExceptionController` annotated with `@ControllerAdvice` handles the exception `CityNotFoundException` by returning a message _City not found_ and HTTP Status 404.